 H2 (histamin-2) blockers are another group of medications used to treat heartburn and acid reflux.
 They work by inhibiting the absorption of histamine by acid-producing cells in the stomach, interfering with the chemical reaction that creates the acid so that less is produced.
 H2 blockers include ranitidine, cimetidine, famotidine and nizatidine.

-The treatment you have received so far is concurrent with UK national prescribing guidance i.e. lansoprazole 30mg once a day is a recommended dose for dyspepsia symptoms not investigated by endoscopy.
+The treatment you have received so far is in line with UK national prescribing guidance, i.e. lansoprazole 30mg once a day is a recommended dose for dyspepsia symptoms not investigated by endoscopy.
 Treatment with a proton pump inhibitor in uninvestigated dyspepsia is recommended for four weeks.
-It follows on to state that patients with uninvestigated dyspepsia who do not respond to this initial trial should return for a follow-up for further testing.
+The guidance goes on to say that patients with uninvestigated dyspepsia who do not respond to this initial trial should return for a follow-up for further testing.

 So in summary, with respect to your presenting symptoms and initial drug treatment, this has followed standard protocol, but as you have exceeded the four-week initiation and have now suffered for three-months without any improvement, it would be best practice to return to your GP for further investigation.
-If you want to discuss this matter further then please do not hesitate to call us here at Health at Hand on 0800 003 004 and choose option 1.
+If you want to discuss this matter further then please do not hesitate to contact us again.

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.